A short history of Foxy’s Fall Century

 English Hills and Pleasants Valley

-In addition to miles of farmland with relatively light traffic and few traffic controls, riders on the longer Foxy’s routes get to ride through the rural English Hills over Steiger Hill Road.
+In addition to miles of farmland with relatively light traffic and few traffic controls, riders on the longer Foxy’s routes get to ride through the rural English Hills.
 A little further on, the route passes through Pleasants Valley, which offers fifteen miles of beautiful rolling hills, orchards, and rangeland.

 The northern portion of Pleasants Valley was part of the Wolfskill’s Rio de Los Putos rancho.
 The English Hills and remainder of Pleasants Valley were part of the Rancho Los Putos grant given to Juan Felipe Peña and Juan Manuel Cabeza Vaca in 1843.